 My work draws from the mapping of hurricane floods, urban sprawls, habitat loss, and contemporary landscape design.
 While drawing from these sources, I create fictional settings that are based on surrealist experiments.
 Some of these experiments include inverting water and land, representing water with an alarming hot pink, integrating sustainable vertical gardens with dwarf plants to represent forest canopies, re-purposing modular IKEA panels, and using artificial plants in conjunction with watering systems.
 These elements together form an open-ended visual narrative about the hybrid nature of our world, and about the perversion of the human impact on the wild natural environment.
 These environmental narratives are not mere illustrations of environmental messages but abstract visual syntheses, which I complete through exploration of the aesthetic ideals of balance and beauty, of the fashionable, and of the strange and sublime.
 In this way, my work further examines the complex and controversial nature of human desire as a driving force behind our consumerism and behind our environmental actions.

-* My art can be interactive with the audience as the audience is invited to participate in shaping the planted areas.
-As opposed to capturing a single moment, my works with live plants encompass a full span of growth and change, through metamorphosis of live plants and through human interaction.
+* * Most of the artworks that are designed for outdoors are with live plants.
+These artworks require maintenance that is the same as maintenance of vertical plant walls – full tech support available, details upon request.
+These artworks are interactive with the audience as the audience is invited to participate in shaping the planted areas (can be a community garden).
+As opposed to capturing a single moment, these works with live plants encompass a full span of growth and change, through metamorphosis of live plants and through human interaction.

-**** My freestanding sculptural tables merge my artistic vision with furniture design.
+*** The freestanding sculptural tables merge Stojakovic’s artistic vision with furniture design.